esheldon/fitsio/README.md

-Read and write data to FITS files using the cfitsio library.
+A python library to read and write data to FITS files using cfitsio.

 Description
 -----------